40 Ways to Recover From Holiday Eating

 A Thanksgiving meal can really outstay its welcome.
-Send it on its way — ahem — by increasing your fiber intake in the holiday’s aftermath.
+Send it on its way by increasing your fiber intake in the holiday's aftermath.
 Aim to consume more fiber from less processed sources, such as fresh fruits and vegetables.
 A good goal is 25 to 38 grams daily.
 It's easy to ensure you're getting enough.
-Just stock up on these 11 Best High Fiber Foods for Weight Loss!
+Just stock up on these The 43 Best Foods for Fiber.

 Boost Your Metabolism with Coffee

 In addition to green tea, coffee is one of the best drinks for weight loss because it boosts your metabolism.
-According to a study published in the journal Physiology & Behavior, the average metabolic rate of people who drank caffeinated coffee was 16 percent higher than that of those who drank decaf!
+According to a study published in the American Journal of Clinical Nutrition, the average metabolic rate of people who drank caffeinated coffee was 16% higher than that of those who drank decaf!
 A cup of black coffee is a good choice for a pre-workout beverage, too: Researchers found that cyclists who took a caffeine supplement were able to ride about a mile farther than those who took a placebo.
 Make yours a venti and skip the sweeteners.

 Take Vitamin D

-If there’s one supplement most Americans should be taking, it’s vitamin D. It’s essential for preserving metabolism-revving muscle tissue, but researchers estimate that only 20 percent of Americans get enough in their diet.
-You can nail 90 percent of your recommended daily value (400 IU) in a 3.5-ounce serving of salmon, but taking a daily supplement makes a lot of sense.
+If there's one supplement most Americans should be taking, it's vitamin D. It's essential for preserving metabolism-revving muscle tissue, but researchers estimate that only 20% of Americans get enough in their diet.
+You can nail 90% of your recommended daily value (400 IU) in a 3.5-ounce serving of salmon, but taking a daily supplement makes a lot of sense.
 Other good dietary sources of D: tuna, fortified milk and cereal, and eggs.